top of page

 You can filter by city, by publication, and by date.

-Be careful with filtering your results by city and publication.
-There are times when your relatives can appear in a newspaper outside of where they lived.
-For instance, in our video about traveling ancestors, Mrs. Stewart from Washington, D.C. appeared in a Philadelphia newspaper.
+Be careful when filtering your results by city and publication.
+Sometimes, your relatives can appear in a newspaper outside of where they lived.
+For instance, in our video about traveling ancestors, Mrs. Stewart from Washington, DC, appeared in a Philadelphia newspaper.

-However, filtering by publication can be useful once you isolate a newspaper in which your ancestor appears.
-You can filter your results to the Newark Advocate and run a variety of keyword combinations on your searches.
+However, filtering by publication can be helpful once you isolate a newspaper where your ancestor appears.
+For example, you can filter your results to the Newark Advocate and run various keyword combinations on your searches.

 Filtering by date is useful, especially in Irish and British newspapers or common name research.
-Searching for Smiths can prove difficult until you fine-tune the date to a 10-year range.
+Searching for Smiths can prove difficult until you fine-tune the date range to 10 years.

 HOWEVER, some articles are written many years after you expect to read about your ancestors.
-If you are not finding the documents you expected, expand your date range.
+Expand your date range if you are not finding the documents you expected.

 ↪️ Are you struggling to break through your brick walls?